lele87/react-challenge/README.md

 -   Axios: library used to make requests and return data from the API

--   Styled-Components: library used to manage the app' styles.
+-   Styled-Components: library used to manage the app's styles.

 <br>